wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.1.11 - 04/22/2014 =
+* Tweaked: the styling of the plugin admin setting page.
+* Changed: the tab label `General Options` to `General` in the plugin admin setting page.
+* Changed: the default option `Delay Sidebar Registration` to be checked by default.

-= 1.1.10 =
+= 1.1.10 - 04/19/2014 =
-* Fixed: a bug that column margin was not calculated correctly in different set max-widths.
+* Fixed: a bug that column margins were not calculated correctly in different set max-widths.

 = 1.1.9 - 02/21/2014 =
 * Added: the option to delay sidebar registration.